trojal/mh-jobworker/DESIGN.md

 ### Authorization

 A simple authorization scheme will be implemented.
 The client's certificate will be inspected to extract an identifier (e.g., CN).
-A hardcoded map will associate identifiers with access.
+A hardcoded map will associate identifiers with API access.
 - Hardcoded authorization for prototype:
 | Identifier | Access                                     |
 | ------------------------------------------------------- |